-Hostos Community College, Career Services Office offers a Perkins Funded Internship Program.
+Hostos Community College, Career Services Office provides student, faculty and employer support through Perkins Funded staff.
 We welcome your participation and look forward to working with you towards the goal of providing a quality experience for students.

 Internship Best Practices & NACE Guidelines